 It’s worthwhile remembering the following points:

-● Low FODMAP is neither gluten-free nor dairy-free.
+- Low FODMAP is neither gluten-free nor dairy-free, so if you have a gluten intolerance or dairy intolerance this is something to bear in mind.
 There will still be things you can tolerate or not, depending on your tolerance level.

 It is wise not to maintain the low-FODMAP period over any length of time (recommended is up to 8 weeks for the introductory period).
 Always keep in touch with your dietician.